 Ultimately, the decision of whether to work with a manager or an expert depends on your specific needs and goals.
 If you are unsure, it might be helpful to consult with both types of professionals to get a sense of what would work best for your project.

-Anyway, you should keep in mind that if you hire first a data science manager, then the manager would basically build a data science team.
+You should keep in mind that if you hire a data science manager first, they can then build and scale the data science team according to your organization’s needs.

 Summary